functionalscript/functionalscript/README.md

 - Code should not have [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 Any JavaScript statement, expression, or function which has a side effect is not allowed in FunctionalScript.
 There are no exceptions to this rule, such as `unsafe` code which can be found in Rust, C#, and other languages.
 - A module can't depend on non FunctionalScript module.
 - It also has no standard library, only a safe subset of standard JavaScript API can be used without referencing other modules.

+## Applications

+FunctionalScript code can be used

+- in any JavaScript/TypeScript application,
+- as a JSON with expressions,
+- as a query language.